yamanoku/vuefes-japan-online-2022/pages/en.md

 There are many other accessibility considerations beyond those discussed in this article.
 It is not something that should only be considered in front-end development.

-However, there is no such thing as perfect accessibility support, so it is important to fix mistakes as you find them.
+However, there is no such thing as perfect accessibility development, so it is important to fix mistakes as you find them.

 Want to venture further into the realm of Vue.js development and accessibility?

 ![Screenshot: Accessible Vue official site](../images/accessible-vue.png)

-Mr. Marcus, a Web accessibility specialist, has made the content [Accessible Vue](https://accessible-vue.com/) available free of charge.
+Mr. Marcus, a Web accessibility specialist, has made content [Accessible Vue](https://accessible-vue.com/) available free of charge.

-For those who wish to explore more, please also see this page.
+If you'd like to explore it further, check it out.

-We hope that this presentation will lead to more Vue.js development with accessibility in mind and the creation of accessible sites and applications.
+With this presentation, I hope to see an increase in the development of Vue.js with accessibility in mind and the creation of accessible sites and applications.

-That concludes my presentation.
+This concludes my presentation.
 Thank you for your attention.

 ## Reference